Remus Lupin: Portrayal in films

 Lupin is portrayed by David Thewlis in the Harry Potter films.
 The director of Prisoner of Azkaban, Alfonso Cuaron, said Thewlis was his first choice to play the role of Lupin.
 Thewlis had earlier auditioned for the role of Professor Quirrell in Harry Potter and the Philosopher's Stone but lost out to Ian Hart, who in turn encouraged Thewlis to take the role of Lupin.
 Thewlis appears as Lupin in Harry Potter and the Prisoner of Azkaban, Harry Potter and the Order of the Phoenix, Harry Potter and the Half-Blood Prince, Harry Potter and the Deathly Hallows – Part 1, and finally in Harry Potter and the Deathly Hallows – Part 2.
 A teenaged version of Lupin briefly appears in Order of the Phoenix played by James Utechin during Snape's memories.

 Reception

-The fact that he's a werewolf and needs to take a potion to avoid hurting people for the rest of his life makes him a symbol of the consequences of prejudice and segregation, as well as society's often negative reaction to the ill and the disabled.
-The entertainment website IGN said Lupin is "able to give Harry personal, intimate insight into who [his parents] were that no one else had been able to provide."
-The character's death during the Battle of Hogwarts during Harry Potter and the Deathly Hallows is often regarded as one of the most emotional deaths of the series.
-Author J.K.
-Rowling has apologised for killing the character in the years following.
+Lupin's death during the Battle of Hogwarts during Harry Potter and the Deathly Hallows has been described as one of the most emotional deaths of the series.
+J.K.
+Rowling apologised for killing the character in the years following.